 $23,936,908

-The film follows two friends, Kumar Patel (Penn) and Harold Lee (John Cho) on their journey to a White Castle restaurant after having smoked marijuana.
+The story centers around two friends, Kumar Patel (Penn) and Harold Lee (Cho), who embark on a misadventure-filled quest to satisfy their cravings at a White Castle restaurant after an evening of smoking marijuana.

 ActionComedyCrime